stranothus/Discord-EZ/README.md

 ### `reactrole [role name] [emoji]...`

-Creates a react role wjere users can recat with [emoji] for [role name].
+Creates a react role where users can react with [emoji] for [role name].
 Multiple roles and reaction can be included in one react role message by continuing the pattern

+### `reactroleone [role name] [emoji]...`

+Creates a react role where users can react with [emoji] for [role name].
+Multiple roles can be included, but user can only react to get one.
+Ideal for either or roles

 ### `poll [option] [emoji]...`